 How to save money when traveling Europe?

 Europe is a dream destination for many people, but it’s ain’t cheap.
-I’ve traveled to more than 20 countries in Europe, and here are some of my top money-saving tips for traveling in Europe on a budget.
+I’ve traveled to more than 20 countries, and here are some of my top money-saving tips for traveling in Europe on a budget.

 1. Join free walking tours

-Most large cities in Europe have free walking tours, so don’t hesitate to join one.
+Most large European cities have free walking tours, so don’t hesitate to join one.

-You can search on Google any free walking tours by typing “Free Walking Tour + Name of the city.”
+You can search on Google for free walking tours by typing “Free Walking Tour + Name of the city.”

 The high tourist season in Europe is summer (July and August) and winter (December).

-During these times, prices are generally higher than in other periods, and there’s a big crowd and long lines in most attractions.
+During these times, prices are generally higher than in other periods, and there’s a big crowd and long lines at most attractions.

 The best time to visit Europe is from April to May or September to November.